QuincyThawne/CTS/CloudAndInfra.md

 ### **7. Cloud Security in Business**
 As businesses adopt **multi-cloud and hybrid cloud** environments, securing workloads across different cloud providers becomes challenging.
 Organizations must comply with regulations like **GDPR, HIPAA, and SOC 2** to protect sensitive data and maintain legal compliance. **Cloud security case studies** reveal common attack vectors, such as **misconfigured storage buckets, weak IAM policies, and unpatched vulnerabilities**, emphasizing the need for proactive security measures. **Cloud Security Posture Management (CSPM)** tools continuously monitor configurations to prevent breaches and ensure security best practices are followed.

-Would you like **practical labs or learning resources** to reinforce these concepts? 🚀